citation-js/bibtex-parser-experiments/README.md

 Fiduswriter's `biblatex-csl-converter` seems to perform very poorly on the larger file, and that is just with the npm package, not a copied, self-built grammar like with `astrocite-bibtex`.

+### Zotero

+Zotero Translators are notoriously hard to use stand-alone, as they depend on a Zotero framework in the global scope.
+Additionally, it converts to Zotero API JSON while parsing the syntax.
+This results in it only returning 3322 entries, as it does not recognise the BibLaTeX-only `@electronic` type.